tylerlmz1/tylerlmz1.github.io/_posts/2020-05-15-scrot-cronjob.md

 <!--published: false-->
 ---

-On Linux, you can take a screenshot of your currently focused window every X interval.
+On Linux, you can save a screenshot of your currently focused window every X interval.

 These are some of my screenshots, previewed with `sxiv` image viewer.
 <img src="/assets/cronscrot_sxiv_preview.png">